robinboncoeur/mygitblender/README.md

 # Caveat
--- This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS Sierra and on Windows 7 Professional.
+This script has currently been tested in Linux (Mint Cinnamon 18), on a Macbook Pro running MacOS High Sierra and on Windows 7 Professional.
 The script loads and runs successfully on all these OSes.

--- Errors; currently working on a means to display FigureShader error messages on a dialogue instead of displaying them on the Info panel, between the Render Engine dropdown and the Blender Logo and on the console.
+Errors: I'm currently working on displaying FigureShader error messages in a dialogue instead of displaying them on the Info panel, between the Render Engine dropdown and the Blender Logo and on the console.

 **Currently, however, most error messages will still show up on the System Console and probably in a temporary popup, and will be Python-esque and seemingly unfriendly.**